Media and Communications, BA Hons

 Independent learning

 Outside of scheduled classes you will undertake self-directed study (approximately 30 hours per week).
-This will involve individual research, developing software skills using online resources (such as lynda.com), reading materials, watching films, visiting galleries, further research and undertaking assignments.
+This will involve individual research and creative practice, developing software skills using online resources (such as lynda.com), reading materials, watching films, visiting galleries, further research and undertaking assignments.

 You can use Stockwell Street library and online resources to support further reading and research.